Longestboi/Longestboi.github.io/content/blog/2025/Debofuscating-Javascript-to-fix-a-neopets-game/index.md

 ```
 {{< /details >}}

-Looking over the state machine, it seems that state 5 through 7 is a loop that decodes the encoded string returned by `R3kk`.
+Looking over the state machine, it seems that states 5 through 7 are a loop that decodes the encoded string returned by `R3kk`.

 {{< nobottommargin >}}Employing the same techniques above, here's the state machine flattened down to a typical function control flow and with renamed variables:{{< /nobottommargin >}}
 ```js